Particles

 Superparticles

-For a custom approach of managing superparticles, users can simply manipulate the particle lists in the grid patches or grid cells.
+Often, merging or splitting of particles is required.
+In the most general case, users can simply interact directly with the particle list to modify the particles, which can be done either on a per-patch basis or within individual grid cells.
 In each case one starts with a list List<P> that needs to be modified.

 kD-trees